-The default port range in the policy is 5900-5964.
-If you want to provide remote capabilities to more than 65 VMs on a host or cluster, you need to alter the policy configuration to add more ports to the range.
+The default port range in the policy is 1000-9999. f you want to provide remote capabilities to more VMs on a host or cluster, you need to alter the policy configuration to add more ports to the range.
 You can also reconfigure the policy to use a different range of ports.